 The further you get from major population centers, the less impact you would see from EROL.
-Small towns may not see much of a change at all other than the occasional roving checkpoint or convoy passing through.
+Small towns may not see much change other than the occasional roving checkpoint or convoy passing through.

-This obviously goes against everything that we believe in as Americans but it’s very likely to occur at the beginning stages of almost any SHTF event.
+This goes against everything that we believe in as Americans, but it’s very likely to occur at the beginning stages of almost any SHTF event.

-I believe an EROL would have a lot of buy-in from military and police personnel in the beginning.
-When the two options are to either keep the public under control and as safe as you can or let the country become a free for all, most are going to take the first option.
+I believe an EROL would have a lot of buy-in from military and police personnel initially.
+When the two options are to either keep the public under control and as safe as you can or let the country become a free for all, most will take the first option.

 Leaders understand that their people would never go along with an order that involves widespread violence against the American people, so the chances of that occurring near the beginning of EROL is almost non-existent.
-My concern with EROL really comes after it’s been implemented for an extended period of time.
+My concern with EROL comes after it’s been implemented for an extended period.

 There are two major dangers that I see with EROL beyond the obvious.

 The first comes during a best-case scenario.
-Imagine that the increased military and police presence were able to stop any widespread violence and the country was able to start moving in the right direction again.
+Imagine that the increased military and police presence could stop any widespread violence, and the country could start moving in the right direction again.

 My worst fear comes from an extended EROL.
 In this scenario, there is no end in sight.
 The military and police presence hasn’t made anything better.

-The longer the military is used to police the public, the more they’re going to see them as the “enemy”.
-The more often their buddies are injured by rioters, the more they’re spit on by protesters, the more they’re hated by the public in the streets and in the media, the more likely they are to use violence in response to civilians.
+The longer the military is used to police the public, the more they will see them as the “enemy.”
+The more often their buddies are injured by rioters, the more they spit on by protesters, the more they’re hated by the public in the streets and the media, and the more likely they are to use violence in response to civilians.

 Look at the police forces in major cities.
-Many of them have seen the public as the “enemy” for decades.
+Many have seen the public as the “enemy” for decades.
 Imagine what it would be like in an SHTF environment.
-This sort of experience drives an “us and them” mentality that you would never want to see between civilians and the U.S. military!
+This experience drives an “us and them” mentality that you would never want to see between civilians and the U.S. military!

-Do you let America devolve into anarchy after an SHTF or do you start taking away people’s rights in an attempt to keep some kind of order?
+Do you let America devolve into anarchy after an SHTF, or do you start taking away people’s rights in an attempt to keep some order?
 It’s a difficult question that I sincerely hope we never have to answer.